rmohr/burg/README.md

 Examples
 --------
 A simple example can be found in [examples/example.cpp](examples/example.cpp).
-To run it do the following after building the main project:
+It requires *libconfig++* and *libcryptopp*.
+To run it, execute

 ```
-cd examples
+make -C examples
-./example roman hallo admin ../tests/db.cfg
+./examples/example roman hallo admin ./tests/db.cfg
 ```